orphu/mcdungeon-docs/configuration.rst

          in your world folder if it exists.

    secret_rooms
-      (0 - 100) Secret rooms have quite a few restrictions, so set this high if you want to see them.
+      Percent of secret room that will be generated (0 - 100).
+Secret rooms have quite a few restrictions, so set this high if you want to see them.
 In general they will only appear in 1x1x1 rooms that have one hallway connected.
-If you set loops high, you'll get fewer secret rooms because you will have fewer rooms tghat are dead ends.
+If you set loops high, you'll get fewer secret rooms because you will have fewer rooms that are dead ends.

    maps
       This is the percent chance a map will be generated for a